1. Types of Spanish ham

 3. Parts of the Spanish ham

-5. Ibérico and serrano hams preservation and consumption
+5. Spanish Ibérico and serrano hams preservation and consumption

-6. How to slice iberico and serrano hams and shoulders
+6. How to slice spanish iberico and serrano hams and shoulders

-9. How to choose the perfect ham or shoulder?
+9. How to choose the perfect spanish ham or shoulder?

 10. Spanish ham and good health